-At the end of June I have been able to slowly ease back into working both on the farm and in the mill (both part time), I love everything I do and wouldn't trade any of it.
-Its been a long year, I still can't do everything I want to and get tired, but my Left hand continues to slowly (very slowly) improve. i still have OT and PT once a week to work on things.
-Im determined to get back as much as possible.
+At the end of June 2018, I have been able to slowly ease back into working both on the farm and in the mill (both part-time), I love everything I do and wouldn't trade any of it.
+Its been a long year, I still can't do everything I want to and get tired, but my Left hand continues to slowly (very slowly) improve, just this past spring (2020), I'm finally able to do some crochet :) I'm getting better at writing right-handed (if you've ever bought something, you will see, lol) I'm determined to get back as much as possible.

 I would not be where I am without all the help I have received from friends, family, my girls, and John.
 It continues to be a huge lesson in patience for all of us!